wartman/zjs/readme.md

 About zjs
 ---------
-Zjs is a super-simple way to create modules in javascript.
+*zjs* is a super-simple way to create modules in javascript.
 Here's an example:

 ```js